MarketSquare/DbBot/examples/failbot/README.md

 FailBot
 =======

-FailBot is a Python script used to produce a summary web page about the most failing suites, tests and keywords, using the information stored in a DbBot database.
+FailBot is a Python script used to produce a summary web page about the failing suites, tests and keywords, using the information stored in a DbBot database.

 Please adjust (the barebone) HTML templates in 'failbot/templates' to your needs.